alxdean/powerblogger/README.md

 # powerblogger
-Source Scripts for examples posted on powerblogger.tips
+Source Scripts for examples posted on http://powerblogger.tips